HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Experiments

 \subsection{Ablation Studies}

-We conducted a series of ablation studies to analyze the contributions of individual components within the HFS framework.
 As shown in Table~\ref{tab:my-ablation}, we validated the effectiveness of the four primary components in HFS.
 The baseline is defined as a model trained end-to-end using only $\mathcal{L}_{\text{CE}}$, employing static queries and relying on top-k selections from $\text{MLP}_s$.
-HFS, which integrates all components, outperforms the baseline across all three benchmarks, demonstrating the overall efficacy of our proposed HFS framework.
+HFS, which integrates all components, consistently outperforms the baseline across all three benchmarks, demonstrating the overall efficacy of the proposed HFS framework.

-\textbf{Impact of CoT-guided query vectors.} We further examine the impact of varying the number of query vectors $K$ in Table~\ref{tab:query-ablation}.
-InternVL3-8B~\cite{zhu2025internvl3} was employed as the teacher model for this experiment.
-When $K=0$, the model regressed to using static queries, yielding the lowest performance.
-As $K$ increased from 1 to 3, Video-MME’s performance steadily improved, peaking at 66.1\% when $K=3$.
-This performance improvement indicates that using multiple query vectors captures task complexity.
-However, performance declined slightly to 65.9\% at $K=4$, potentially due to the introduction of redundant information.
-Consequently, we set $K=3$ for all other experiments.
+\textbf{Impact of CoT-conditioned latent queries.} We further examine the impact of varying the number of query vectors $K$ in Table~\ref{tab:query-ablation}, using InternVL3-8B~\cite{zhu2025internvl3} as the teacher model for this experiment.
+When $K=0$, the model degenerates to using static queries, yielding the lowest performance.
+As $K$ increases from 1 to 3, performance on Video-MME steadily improves, peaking at 66.1\% when $K=3$.
+However, performance slightly declined to 65.9\% at $K=4$, likely due to the introduction of redundant information.
+Based on these results, we set $K=3$ for all other experiments.

-\textbf{Set-level objective analysis.} We further decomposed the three components of the set-level objective $F(\bm{m})$.
-As shown in Table~\ref{tab:submodular-ablation}, the baseline without $F(\bm{m})$ achieved 47.8\% on MLVU~\cite{Zhou_2025_CVPR}.
-Adding $\text{Rel}(\bm{m})$ alone yielded a 0.6 percentage point improvement.
-Incorporating $\text{Cov}(\bm{m})$ on top of $\text{Rel}(\bm{m})$ delivered the greatest marginal gain, indicating that incentivizing coverage is crucial for avoiding information bottlenecks.
-Simultaneously introducing $\text{Red}(\bm{m})$ further increased performance to 50.0\%.
+\textbf{Set-level objective analysis.} As shown in Table~\ref{tab:submodular-ablation}, the baseline without $F(\bm{m})$ achieves 47.8\% on MLVU~\cite{Zhou_2025_CVPR}.
+Adding the relevance term $\text{Rel}(\bm{m})$ alone yields a 0.6 percentage point improvement.
+Incorporating the coverage term $\text{Cov}(\bm{m})$ on top of $\text{Rel}(\bm{m})$ delivers the greatest marginal gain, indicating that incentivizing coverage is crucial for avoiding information bottlenecks.
+Simultaneously introducing the redundancy term $\text{Red}(\bm{m})$ further improves performance to 50.0\%.\ A sweep over four weight configurations moves Video-MME accuracy by at most 1.4 points, so the objective does not require delicate tuning.
+Table~\ref{tab:kernel-ablation} further examines how $\text{Red}(\bm{m})$ measures redundancy.
+Replacing the temporal kernel with a DINOv2 cosine kernel, or averaging the two, is no better than the temporal prior alone, because a purely semantic kernel also suppresses frames that look alike but carry distinct task evidence.
+Semantic content already reaches the objective through the learned relevance scores $s_i$ in $\text{Rel}(\bm{m})$ and $\text{Cov}(\bm{m})$, so the redundancy term only needs the cheap temporal prior and does not require a second visual encoder.

-Table~\ref{tab:submodular-weights} presents sensitivity analyses for the hyperparameters $\lambda_{\text{rel}}$, $\lambda_{\text{cov}}, \lambda_{\text{red}}$ within $F(\bm{m})$.
-The experiments demonstrate that our configuration achieves the best overall performance across all subsets of Video-MME~\cite{Fu_2025_CVPR}.